 I found this adorable craft paper with white polka dots in the dollar section at Target a while ago.
 Using a circle template (a fruit basket), I cut it down to size and made it into my table runner.

-Even though I’m deathly afraid of birds (excluding flamingos and hummingbirds), I can’t get enough of my white West Elm rocker bird.
+Even though I’m deathly afraid of birds (excluding flamingos and hummingbirds), I can not get enough of my white West Elm rocker bird.

-If only all birds were like rocking chairs, then this world would be a more peaceful place. happy thought…
+If only all birds were like rocking chairs, then this world would be a more peaceful place.
+Ha ha, happy thoughts…

 I wrapped navy blue washi tape around toothpicks and stuck them into saved wine corks.
 I made small pennants with our thanksgiving guest’s name on them for simple place cards.